MarcWu-929/marcwu-929.github.io/_pages/about.md

 <div class="container">
   <div class="text-box">
-    <p> I'm an incoming master student at <b>UW-Madison</b> majoring in Biological Systems Engineering.
+    <p> I'm  a Master's student at <b>UW-Madison</b> majoring in Biological Systems Engineering.
 I will be conducting research projects about
 Remote Sensing and Deep Learning.
 I'm currently looking for a <b>Graduate Assistantship</b> to fund my study. </p>

 <p>❗Feel free to contact me at mingda.wu@hotmail.com  with potential RA or TA opportunities. </p>